Targoman/TargomanSMT/ExternalToolsAndLibs/qjsonrpc/README.md

 - [JSON](http://www.json.org/) is a lightweight data interchange format.
 - [JSON-RPC](http://jsonrpc.org/) is lightweight remote procedure call protocol similar to XML-RPC.

-This version has been integrated into Targoman Statistical Machine Translation
+This version has been integrated into Targoman Statistical Machine Translation.
+It has been incorporated with a Multi-Threaded HTTP Server that runs a new thread per client.
+It also reports connected socket information to services

 Help / Questions / Suggestions
 ============